emilybache/GildedRose-Refactoring-Kata/README.md

 ## Text-Based Approval Testing

-This code comes with comprehensive tests that use this approach.
-For information about how to run them, see the [texttests README](https://github.com/emilybache/GildedRose-Refactoring-Kata/tree/master/texttests)
+Most language versions of this code have a [TextTest](https://texttest.org) fixture for Approval testing.
+For information about this, see the [TextTests README](https://github.com/emilybache/GildedRose-Refactoring-Kata/tree/master/texttests)

 ## Translating this code